If you’ve had to shop for hearing aids, you know how expensive they can be.

 Return Policy and Warranty Information

 If you receive a device that you aren’t happy with, you’ll have 45 days to return it for a refund.
-Additionally, your hearing aid is covered against defects in materials and workmanship for 90 days from the time you receive it in the mail.
+Additionally, your hearing aid is covered against defects in materials and workmanship for a year after you receive it in the mail.

 According to the FAQ section, you can purchase an “MDShield Protection Plan” for additional protection from all types of accidental damage.
 Unfortunately, I didn’t see a way to add this plan during checkout.
 Instead, you’ll have to contact Customer Service to get this additional coverage.